IFAKA/opd/README.md

 Go: i like but i don't want to play it online.
 Thu
 Walk: due the insecurity i have to go to downtown,
 i can use the free bus card to do it.
 Mon, Wed, Fri

+[;m]

+I've started to study in the library and i realized than the efficency goes up. i can finish a chapter in 3 ~ 2 hours, insane/
+Usually each chapter took me all day if i study in the apartment due the loud neighbors, constructions, my thoughts that interrupts me, and the fact of people studying around helps me to focus more.
+Cannot get distracted it sounds good, the only way to deal with procrastination is not to have option.